ppplinday/Situation-Awareness-Visualization/README.md

 "y": "y",
 "has_type": true,
 "type": "type",
-"body": "body"
+"body": "body",
+"has_time": false,
+"time": "time",
+"begin_point_baseOfTime" : 100,
+"number_point_baseOfTime" : 200
 }
 ```

-key (x,y,type,body) is corresponding to the relevant name in the data json file
+key (x,y,type,body,time) is corresponding to the relevant name in the data json file.
 key (has_type) is whether the data json need to consider type or not, we do not care about the value from type.
+key (has_time) is whether the data json need to consider time or not.
+key (begin_point_baseOfTime, number_point_baseOfTime) mean that we will sort the data according to the time and we can choose to display the data the number "begin_point_baseOfTime" and total number of point is "number_point_baseOfTime".

 Then git clone this project:
 ```